HOUSING AND MEAL PLAN

 The league is excited to offer a great housing option for players who do not live in the Virginia Beach area, allowing our players the option of staying in the dorms, on the campus of Virginia Wesleyan University.

-Players will be staying two (2) players per room in VWU state of the art dormitories, with a meal plan that includes breakfast and lunch.
+Players will be staying two (2) players per room in VWU state of the art dormitories, with a meal plan that includes 2 meals per day.

 All rooms come with free wi-fi, television hook-ups, pay laundry facilities (in the dorm), and microwave/fridge unit*.
 The coaches will be living in the dorms with the players as well.